 SOS320 - Society & Sustainability

-This is a writing-intensive course with a significant amount of readings to advance students’ critical thinking quality, especially evidence-based writing and communication skills.
-This course expects students to apply their knowledge and training in sustainability to understand and address real world sustainability challenges.
+This is a Literacy and Critical Inquiry - L course with a significant load of readings aimed at advancing critical thinking of students, especially evidence-based writing and communication skills.
+It challenges and prepares students to apply their sustainability training to better understand societal roles in addressing key sustainability challenges.

 Required Textbooks and Readings

 Moran, Emilio.
 (2017).
 People and Nature: An Introduction to Human Ecological Relations.
 The 2nd Edition.
 Malden, MA: Wiley Blackwell.
 ISBN-13: 9781118877470

 Robbins, Paul, John Hintz, & Sarah A. Moore.
 (2014).
 Environment and Society: A Critical Introduction.
 The 2nd Edition.
 Malden, MA: Wiley-Blackwell.
 ISBN: 9781118451564